top of page

 This points to the pages that you need to optimize better.
 For example, if you have drop-offs in your landing page, you may want to check whether your copy is compelling enough, or your CTA is strong enough.
 If they’re dropping off at checkout in an e-commerce site, how easy/difficult your checkout process is.

-Step 2: Optimize Your Awareness Stage
+Step 2: Optimize Your Website Awareness Stage

 At the awareness stage, your goal is two-fold: to encourage prospects to move to your product pages, and to raise awareness and trust about your brand.
 This is the stage to establish your brand authority and create trust in your business.
 Awareness optimization tactics include the following: